Test elements in equal characteristic semianalytic algebras: Abstract

 \section{Abstract}

 We establish a series of results showing that the Jacobian ideal is contained in the test ideal.
-We first prove a new result in characteristic $p$ for complete rings over a field $K$.
-Then we prove some results showing that Jacobian ideals are contained in test ideals in equal characteristic 0 for affine, analytic, affine-analytic and semianalytic $K$-algebras.
+After proving a new result in characteristic $p$ for complete rings over a field $K$, we extend this containment to equal characteristic 0 for affine, analytic, affine-analytic and semianalytic $K$-algebras.
 We also prove a result on equiheight algebras essentially of finite type over excellent local rings.